-Independent Non-Executive Director Malaysian, aged 63
+Independent Non-Executive Director Malaysian, aged 64

 Tan Lay Beng is our Independent Non-Executive Director.
 She was appointed to the Board on 18 August 2014.
-She is also a member of the Audit Committee and Nominating Committee.

 She is a Fellow of the Association of Chartered Certified Accountants of United Kingdom, a member of the Malaysian Institute of Accountants and a Fellow of the Chartered Tax Institute of Malaysia.